Please note: Changes may occur rapidly. You may wish to contact facilities directly.

 For further information, visit the full announcement here.

-Commander announces additional changes, effective 7 p.m.
-March 24
+Article: Commander announces additional changes, effective March 24 at 7 p.m.
+(March 24)

-Hanscom housing residents: What do recent state and base announcements mean for you?
+Article: Hanscom housing residents: What do recent state and base announcements mean for you?
+(March 24)

 Article: Hanscom Air Force Base announces first COVID-19 case (March 20)